Welcome to the Cleveland Avenue Media Center!

 • Students must always have a purpose for visiting the Media Center.
 Individual students and small groups that visit the Media Center must sign the sign-in folder at the circulation desk.

-• Students visit the media center for checking out books; reading; guided research; literacy skills; web-based educational programs; and to receive assistance with special projects.
+• Students will visit the media center to check out books; read; conduct academic research; practice literacy skills; learn about web-based educational programs; participate in makerspace activities, and to receive assistance with special projects.

 • Students are expected to keep the Media Center neat by cleaning up behind themselves.
 Students are not allowed to bring food, drink, or chew gum in the Media Center.